 Serving on a Jury

+Each judicial districts randomly summons residents of that municipality to report to jury duty.
+Based on your answers to Juror Qualifications form, you may be required to appear for jury duty to hear the facts of a criminal or civil case.
 When called to serve on a jury, it may be an inconvenience, but it is important to keep in mind that you are helping your peers by doing so.
-Consider the possibility that you may someday find yourself a defendant and in need of fair, impartial, thoughtful citizens to help decide your fate; you may reconsider the value of the inconvenience.
+Consider the possibility that you may someday find yourself a defendant and in need of fair, impartial, thoughtful citizens to help decide your fate; you may reconsider the value of citizen participation.

 Signing a Petition

 You may see petition gatherers at your library entrance, near your local government center, or even at a local festival.
 These clipboard holders are observing their civic duty by supporting a belief and asking you to give their cause a chance to be heard on an upcoming voting ballot.
 By signing a petition, you are not setting anything in stone or laying down your values, but you are giving voice to an issue and allowing the wheels of the democratic process to move forward.
 Signatures on petitions are typically presented to elected officials in hopes of swaying their opinion and help with an issue such as clean air initiatives.

 April 15 is the day of reckoning for those who earn income.
 Every year employers are required to provide workers with a the Internal Revenue Service W-2 form reporting wages earned and taxes withheld.
 Taxpayers use the W-2 and other financial data to file their annual income tax forms.
 It is one of our more distressing civic duties to many citizens because it often results in paying additional money to the IRS.
 However, local, state and federal tax revenue funds many essential programs and services that enhance quality of life.